anc2001/notes/7:1:22/orientation_update.md

-# 7/1/22 - Data Structure Update
+# 7/1/22 - 7/3/22: Data Structure Update
 [Conventions and definitions](../6%3A30%3A22/orientation.md) are the same, but here are a few more definitions that build upon the previous ones, and a new procedure for evaluation.
-Shown in this document are the same examples except with the new procedure and definitions
+Shown in this document are the same examples except with the new procedure and definitions.
+This [section](#new-situations) presents some new examples.

 The only instantiated variables in the language are `masks`.
 Masks are represented as a 3D array of `shape = (num_angles, dimension, dimension)`.